-- 1. Remove the two 3x15mm button-head screws that secure the top bumper mount to the differential case. - 2.
-Turn the chassis over and remove the three 4x10mm countersunk screws that hold the bumper/skid plate to the bulkhead.
+- 1. Remove the two 3x15mm button-head screws that secure the upper bumper/body mount to the differential case. - Turn the chassis over and remove the three 4x10mm countersunk screws that hold bumper/skid plate to the bulkhead.
 The two rear screws do not need to be removed. - 3.
-Slide the bumper assembly off the chassis. - 4.
-Remove the 3x15mm button-head screw from the differential tie bar. - 5.
-Slide the tie bar off the truck. - 6.
-Remove the two 3x15mm button-head screws from the differential cover.
-Do not remove the two screws that secure the shock tower. - 7.
+Slide the bumper/body mount assembly off of the chassis. - 4.
+Remove 3x15mm button-head screw from the differential tie bar. - 5.
+Slide the tie bar off of the vehicle. - Remove the two 3x15mm button-head screws from the differential cover.
+DO NOT remove the two screws that secure the shock tower. - 7.
 Use a 1.5mm hex wrench to remove the two screw pins that hold the driveshaft yokes to the differential output shafts.
-Remove the differential cover and slide the differential out of the front of the case.

-8. To reinstall the differential, reverse the steps.
+Remove the differential cover and slide the differential out of the front of the case. - 8.
+To reinstall the differential, reverse the steps.